-Everything about these Keto Pumpkin Cheesecake Bars says fall!
+Everything about these low carb Keto Pumpkin Cheesecake Bars says fall!
 From the crispy homemade pecan crust to the creamy pumpkin cheesecake filling, you will experience all the flavors of autumn.
-This easy 7 ingredient pumpkin recipe is low carb, sugar-free, gluten-free, grain-free, and Trim Healthy Mama friendly.
+This easy 7 ingredient pumpkin recipe is also sugar-free, gluten-free, grain-free, and Trim Healthy Mama friendly.

 There are a million reasons why these low carb pumpkin cheesecake bars are one of my go-to gluten free keto desserts for fall.
 First of all, they are incredibly easy to make.
 Secondly, they have pumpkin in them, so you know they will be a hit.
 And lastly, that amazing flavor of the crust and the filling is unforgettable.
 You will crave these cheesecake bars all the time.
 Or, at least I do!